ClickCease

 • T-Test: This test measures the ability of your client to run in a shape course while moving in lateral, backward, and forward directions.
 Thus, the T-test helps to evaluate the client’s ability to decelerate, accelerate, and change directions.

-• Hexagon Agility Test: This test helps you measure the client’s ability to jump fast in and out of the hexagon with both feet.
+• Hexagon agility test: This test helps you measure the client’s ability to jump fast in and out of the hexagon with both feet.
 Thus, it helps you to evaluate the agility of the lower body and the ability to maintain balance.

-Reaction Time
+Reaction time

 This assessment allows the trainer to measure the ability of the client to respond.
 This test measures the time in which clients detect, recognize, and respond.
 This test helps you evaluate the customer’s safety, performance, and quality in terms of fitness.
 So, you can design specific tasks to improve the client’s motor, cognitive, and perceptual skills.